14 October 2019

 Jane Lambert

 I am often asked to draft or review non-disclosure agreements or "NDA".
 I do so with a lot of trepidation because there are many misconceptions about such instruments.
-A typical example occurred last week when I was asked to advise how to prevent potential collaborators and investors from making stealing the idea for a new software product.
+A typical example occurred last week when I was asked to advise how to prevent potential collaborators and investors from stealing the idea for a new software product.
 I had advised that copyright was likely to subsist in anything that had been written down and that the law of confidence could prevent unauthorized use or disclosure.

 "Oh!" came the reply.
 "So long as I have an NDA in place I should be alright?"
 Where that idea had come from, I just don't know.
 I had not even mentioned non-disclosure agreements.
 "That's not what I said," I told him.
 "There's much more to the law of confidence that NDAs",

 If, as sometimes, happens I am instructed to resist an application for an interim injunction where the applicant relies on an NDA I have a field day.
 First, I ask whether the information was ever confidential in the first place.
 Sometimes it is something that has been common knowledge in the industry since Adam was a boy.
 Other times there has been no attempt to keep the information secret.
-I was once negotiating terms of a licence which negotiations were taking place in services offices when I found the other side's supposedly confidential document in the publicly accessible ladies' loo.
+I was once negotiating terms of a licence which negotiations were taking place in serviced offices when I found the other side's supposedly confidential document in the publicly accessible ladies' loo.
 There is often room to dispute whether the confidentiality agreement was ever intended to apply to the information in question.
 One way or another, a halfway competent intellectual property specialist can drive a coach and horses through a bog-standard standalone non-disclosure agreement.

 I think confusion arises because folk regard an NDA in the same way as they do commercial agreements.
-That is a mistake because any obligation not to disclose or use confidential information arises not from the contract but from the relationship between the parties.
+That is a mistake because any obligation not to disclose or use confidential information arises not from the contract but from the confidential relationship between the parties.
 Mr Justice Megarry put it this way in Coco v A.N.
 Clark (Engineers) Limited [1968] F.S.R.
 415, 419:

 "In my judgment, three elements are normally required if, apart from contract, a case of breach of confidence is to succeed.
 First, the information itself, in the words of Lord Greene, M.R. in the Saltman case on page 215, must “have the necessary quality of confidence about it” .
 Secondly, that information must have been imparted in circumstances importing an obligation of confidence.
 Thirdly, there must be an unauthorised use of that information to the detriment of the party communicating it.
 I must briefly examine each of these requirements in turn."